Still wondering how to save the most money on exchange rates and transfer fees when sending money to the Philippines?

 In this guide I’m going to break down the cheapest way to send money to the Philippines.

 In short, the cheapest way to send money to the Philippines is though an online money transfer service provider.
-You can compare their rates using Monito.
+Wise is generally recommended.

 Disclaimer: This article may include links to products or services offered by ExpatDen's partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.